markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 - If you specify an app to be pinned that isn't provisioned for the user on the device, the pinned icon doesn't appear on the taskbar
 - The order of applications in the XML file dictates the order of pinned apps on the taskbar, from left to right.
 If the OS is configured to use a right-to-left language, then the taskbar order is reversed
 - By default, any pins provisioned via policy settings are restored upon the next policy update cycle, even when users unpin them
-  - On devices with [KBXYZ][KB-1] or later, users can unpin apps pinned via policy settings, if allowed by the policy.
+  - On [Windows Insider (Beta Channel)][KB-1] devices, users can unpin apps pinned via policy settings, if allowed by the policy.
 The pins won't be repinned during the next policy update cycle
 - Applications can be pinned using the following methods:
   - Default Windows apps, pinned during the OS installation.
 For example: Microsoft Edge, File Explorer, and Store.
 These applications are pinned first (blue square)
   - Pinned manually by the user.
 These applications are pinned next to the default pinned apps (red circle)